 But even more so, I cringed in embarrassment at the attention-grabbing way I had phrased the argument.
 Who on earth even says “woman of low morals” (or man of low morals)?
 Apparently I once did.
 I had stood to be an MP to defend the things I actually believed in: not to defend immature scribblings that my whole adult life since had told me were nonsense.

 I made clear in my response that I “definitely don’t have the same views as my adolescent self” but inevitably that was quoted at the very bottom of the article that followed, after lengthy attacks from Labour.
-The article headline also misleadingly implied that my comments had been about the crime itself, not false accusations.
+The article headline also misleadingly implied that my comments had been about the crime itself, not about false rape accusations.

 For two long days, it was a minor media story as a number of other Labour supporting web sites began to copy the Guardian story, with similar descriptions of what I had once written.
 At one point, the Guardian even asked the Prime Minister what she thought at a press conference (rather than sit on the fence, she stood by me and said I had made clear my views had changed, which meant a lot).